Frequently Asked Questions

 If your household has, say, a party and needs to get rid of extra trash, stickers will be available for the bags that don’t fit in your rolling bin.
 These stickers will be $3 each and can be purchased at the normal sticker outlets.

 Tag your extra bag, which is limited to 35 gallons and 40 pounds, with a sticker and place the bag on top of your trash bin so when the bin is dumped, the extra bag will go with it.
 Extra bags not on top of the bin will not be collected.

 With recycling, all items need to be placed inside the container, including cardboard boxes, which should be cut down to fit inside the container.
 Boxes outside of the container will not be collected.

 How will the weekly and biweekly bins look different?

-Every other week bins will have a green lid designating them for every other week pickup only.
+Every other week bins will have a green lid designating them for biweekly pickup only.
 If a biweekly trash pickup is missed that week, it will not be able to be picked up for another two weeks.
 Johnson County Refuse will set the schedule for collection and those dates will be published with the rollout of the new program.
-Recycling is collected weekly.